JNU protests: Centre forms committee to look into impasse over fee hike

 The order surfaced on a day when students are preparing to march to Parliament to raise their demands of rolling back the fee hike.
 The march comes on the first day of the Parliament’s Winter Session, which will end on December 13.

-Heavy police deployment was made outside the university’s campus on Monday, ahead of the students’ protest march to Parliament, news agency PTI reported.
-Officials said 10 companies, with 70 to 80 personnel in each, have been posted outside JNU, it said.
+Heavy police deployment was made outside the university’s campus on Monday, ahead of the students’ protest march to Parliament.

 The JNU Teachers’ Association (JNUTA) said police were deployed outside the university to stop students from marching to Parliament.

-“The massive police deployment and barricading at the gates of the JNU campus, which on the face of it appears to be only for the purpose of preventing the students from taking out their planned march to Parliament,” the association said.
+“The JNUTA also expresses its grave concern at the massive police deployment and barricading at the gates of the JNU campus, which on the face of it appears to be only for the purpose of preventing the students from taking out their planned March to Parliament,” the association said.

+“Any such measure or use of force to thwart the exercise of constitutionally guaranteed democratic rights and to impede the students from peacefully taking their voice beyond the campus would be extremely unfortunate and the JNUTA hopes that no such situation will eventually arise,” it added.

 On Sunday, vice-chancellor M Jagadesh Kumar, in a video message released on the university’s official website, said parents of students from across the country are contacting him to express concerns about the loss of academics activities due to the ongoing students’ protests.